To me, nothing is more frustrating than being in the middle of mowing when my lawn mower stops working. My mower never dies in a convenient spot.

 If you still have problems after using the wrong type of fuel, you should bring your mower to your local Husqvarna dealer or a small engine mechanic to check for damage to the engine.

-3. Plugged Air Filter in a Husqvarna Mower
+3. Plugged Air Filter

 An engine requires air to run.
 The air filter on your Husqvarna mower filters contaminants to keep dirt and grass from entering the engine.